longyangyi/ZKSM_JPBC/README.md

-# ZKSM_JPBC: a java implement of ZKSM (Zero-Knowledge Set Membership) based on JPBC
+# ZKSM_JPBC: a java implementation of ZKSM (Zero-Knowledge Set Membership) based on JPBC

 #### read this paper: